-Matt Englar-Carlson is a professor of counseling and co-director of the Center for Boys and Men at California State University, Fullerton.
+Matt Englar-Carlson is a professor of counseling and co-director and founder of the Center for Boys and Men at California State University, Fullerton.
 A fellow of the American Psychological Association, he specializes in educating helping professionals about the mental-health needs of men.
-He is coeditor of In the Room with Men and Counseling Troubled Boys: A Guidebook for Professionals.

 Scott Engler, a longtime student of presence and healing, is a practitioner of Biodynamic Craniosacral Therapy and Lomi Somatic Education.
 He holds a second degree black belt in Aikido and lives in Petaluma, Calif., with his wife Zuza.